newsnowlabs/runcvm/README.md

 ## Licence

-RUNCVM is free and open-source, licensed under the Apache Licence, Version 2.0.
+RunCVM is free and open-source, licensed under the Apache Licence, Version 2.0.
 See the [LICENSE](LICENSE) file for details.

 ## Project aims

 - Run any standard container workload in a VM using `docker run` with no need to customise images or the command line (except adding `--runtime=runcvm`)
 - Run unusual container workloads, like `dockerd` and `systemd` that will not run in standard container runtimes
-- Maintain a similar experience within a RUNCVM VM as within a container: process table, network interfaces, stdio, exit code handling should broadly similar to maximise compatibility
+- Maintain a similar experience within a RunCVM VM as within a container: process table, network interfaces, stdio, exit code handling should broadly similar to maximise compatibility
 - Container start/stop/kill semantics respected, where possible providing clean VM shutdown on stop
 - VM console accessible as one would expect using `docker run -it`, `docker start -ai` and `docker attach` (but stderr is not yet separated from stdout)
 - Support for `docker exec` (but no `-i`, `-t` for now - see [Features and Limitations](#features-and-limitations))